ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 [addSubnetValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) under the
 `weight` section.

-We'll select 30 for this one:
+Just select 30 for this one:

 ```bash
 Use the arrow keys to navigate: ↓ ↑ → ←